geobakery/GeospatialAnalyzer/documentation/transform.md

 In this document, we will describe important and good-to-know facts about the transform service

+## Functionality
+Convert the geometries from GeoJSON (EPSG:4326) to EsriJSON with the provided EPSG code and vice versa.

 ## Examples (GeoJSON to EsriJSON)

 Post-call http://localhost:3000/v1/transformGeoJSONToEsriJSON with JSON body: